 Caring for bleeding hearts is as simple as planting them in the right site, watering them regularly and providing fertilizer.
-Slow release fertilizers for outdoor flowering plants are recommended.
-Fringed bleeding heart plants can be divided every 3-5 years in spring.
-Because of their toxicity when ingested, they are seldom bothered by deer or rabbits.
+Slow-release fertilizers for outdoor flowering plants are recommended.
+Fringed bleeding-heart plants can be divided every three to five years in spring.
+Due to their toxicity when ingested, they are seldom bothered by deer or rabbits.

 ‘Luxuriant’ is a very popular variety of fringed bleeding heart with deep pink blooms and a very long bloom period.
 It will tolerate full sun when watered regularly.
 ‘Alba’ fringed bleeding heart is a popular variety with white heart-shaped blooms.